Go Back to Where You Came From

 In his memoir Go Back to Where You Came From: And Other Helpful Recommendations on How to Become American, Wajahat teaches us how to create our own superhero origin story, invest in hope for the future of America, and enact real social change.
 The book was called “biting and funny and full of heart” by NPR.
 Representative Ilhan Omar called Wajahat’s work “hilarious” and “deeply moving”, and legendary writer Dave Eggers said it was the book he’d “been hoping Wajahat Ali would write for ten years—hilarious, stylistically fearless, deeply humane.”

 Wajahat is also the author of The Domestic Crusaders—the first major play about Muslim-Americans in a post-9/11 world.
 He was the lead researcher and author for the Center for American Progress’s seminal report “Fear Inc., Roots of the Islamophobia Network in America,” and served as a national correspondent for Al Jazeera America, where he told stories about communities and individuals often marginalized or under-reported in mainstream media.

-Previously, as Creative Director of Affinis Labs, Ali worked to create social entrepreneurship initiatives to support and uplift marginalized communities.
+As Creative Director of Affinis Wajahat Labs, he worked to create social entrepreneurship initiatives to support and uplift marginalized communities.
 He also worked with the US State Department to design and implement the “Generation Change” leadership program to empower young social entrepreneurs.
-Ali initiated chapters in eight countries, including Pakistan and Singapore.
+Wajahat initiated chapters in eight countries, including Pakistan and Singapore.
 For his work, he was honored as a “Generation Change Leader” by Sec. of State Clinton and recognized as an “Emerging Muslim American Artist” by the Muslim Public Affairs Council.

-“Wajahat was an outstanding speaker—one of the most engaging we have had in recent years”Legal Aid at Work
+“Wajahat was an outstanding speaker—one of the most engaging we have had in recent years.”Legal Aid at Work